danielerialdi/assignment_2_2023/README.md

 # Assignment report
 ## The objective
-The assignment consists in implementing the logic of moving a robot in a 3D space using ROS.
-This is done in the *Gazebo* environment and the user has to provide a target using the terminal to make the robot move to the selected target location.
-Some of the code was provided in the first place and the requirements are the following.
+The assignment consists in implementing the logic to move a robot in a 3D space using ROS.
+The robot moves in the *Gazebo* environment while the user provides the target location using the terminal.
+Some of the code has been provided in the first place and the requirements are the following.
 > - (a) A node that implements an action client, allowing the user to set a target (x, y) or to cancel it.
 Try to use the feedback/status of the action server to know when the target has been reached.
 The node also publishes the robot position and velocity as a custom message (x,y, vel_x, vel_z), by relying on the values published on the topic /odom.
 > - (b) A service node that, when called, returns the coordinates of the last target sent by the user.
 > - (c) Another service node thatsubscribes to the robot’s position and velocity (using the custom message) and implements a server to retrieve the distance of the robot from the target and the robot’s average speed.
 > - A launch file to start the whole simulation.
 Use a parameter to select the size of the averaging window of node (c).

 ## Structure of the code
 There are 6 python scripts inside this repository.
-A brief explanation of those follow.
+A brief explanation of those follows.
 - `go_to_point_service.py`: The service node that makes the robot go straight to the target.
 - `wall_follower.py`: >The service node that makes the robot avoid the obstacles found in the path for reaching the target.
 When a wall is found, the robot rotates until it has a straight path, clear of the obstacle.
 This makes the robot circumnavigate the obstacles that it finds on its way.
 - `bug_as.py`: The action server is implemented in this script.
 It also calls the other two nodes mentioned above: it makes the robot go in a straight line so that it reaches a target as long as there are no obstacles.
 When an obstacle is found, `wall_follower.py` logic takes action.